robinovitch61/webtoon-dl/README.md

 Download the relevant binary for your operating system (MacOS = Darwin) from the [latest github release](https://github.com/robinovitch61/webtoon-dl/releases).
-Unpack/extract it, then move the binary or .exe to somewhere accessible in your `path`, e.g. `mv ./webtoon-dl /usr/local/bin`.
+Unpack/extract it, then move the binary or .exe to somewhere accessible in your `PATH`, e.g. `mv ./webtoon-dl /usr/local/bin`.

 ### Using [go installed on your machine](https://go.dev/doc/install) (Mac, Linux, Windows)